 Treatment is carefully planned to reduce any effect on normal cells.
-Treatment is given 4 to 5 days a week, over about 4 to 5 weeks.
+Treatment is given four to five days a week, over about four to five weeks.
 It is painless and only takes a few minutes for each treatment.
-An extra radiation ‘boost dose’ may be given to the area where the breast cancer was located, taking the overall treatment time up to 5 to 6 weeks.
+An extra radiation ‘boost dose’ may be given to the area where the breast cancer was located, taking the overall treatment time up to five to six weeks.
 Partial breast irradiation is currently being investigated as an alternative to whole breast irradiation in certain patients.
-Radiation therapy can also be used when breast cancer comes back or recurs and cannot be surgically removed.

 Chemotherapy is the treatment of cancer by drugs.
 The aim is to destroy cancer cells while having the least possible effect on normal cells.
-The drugs are usually given intravenously via a drip and, therefore, circulate around the body.
+The drugs are usually injected into a vein via a drip so they can be circulated around the body.

-Chemotherapy is a systemic treatment (treating the whole body) compared with surgery and radiation treatment, which are local treatments to a specific area in the body (breast, chest wall, axilla, etc).
-There are different regimens or combinations of drugs used in breast cancer.
+Chemotherapy treats the whole body (systemic therapy) compared with surgery and radiation treatment, which are local treatments to a specific area in the body (breast, chest wall, axilla, etc).

 Treatment is often in cycles at three-weekly intervals, and may last for 6 cycles (nearly 6 months).
-A medical oncologist will discuss all aspects of the treatment with you.
+A doctor who specialises in cancer (an oncologist) will discuss all aspects of the treatment with you.